 Did you know?
 Oregonians have been funding abortions with our state tax dollars for decades, but most people are not aware of this reality.
 In fact, taxpayer-funded abortions in Oregon is now at a 10-year high.
 Here are the facts:

-More than 4,000 taxpayer-funded abortions per year
+More than 4,000 taxpayer-funded abortions this year

 In 2012 there were a total of 9,015 abortions in Oregon — almost half of those being fully funded by the Oregon taxpayer.
 (1) In fiscal year 2011-2012, 4,191 abortions were paid using public funds via the Oregon Health Plan.
 That’s about 11 taxpayer-funded abortions per day — up from 9 per day in 2008-09.
 (2)